web_0017.jpg

 In Spring 2022, GHJP partnered with the Fair Haven Harm Reduction Group, a diverse set of Fair Haven community stakeholders, to identify strategies to address the needs of three groups in the Fair Haven community: people who use drugs (PWUD); street-based sex workers; and day laborers in the Fair Haven neighborhood.
 Through conversations, focus groups, and surveys, including a bilingual survey effort to measure Fair Haven residents, employees, and business owners’ perception of public safety, harm reduction, and the impact of public drug use in the community, the Group identified a strategic response: establish an Engagement Center to serve these populations via a harm reduction model.
 The results from the survey underscored the need for a space in Fair Haven for respite, connection to clinical care, opportunity for service connection, and serve as a “one-stop shop” for judgment-free harm reduction services in the neighborhood.

 In July 2023, the GHJP hosted a day-long workshop with harm reduction and service providers, people with lived experience, academics and policymakers on “Where is the Gender in Harm Reduction in New Haven?”
 This workshop developed from GHJP’s close collaboration with community organizations in New Haven whose work underscores the importance of gender-responsive strategies in evidence-based harm reduction efforts, and the need for communication, collaboration, and collective action in defining public-facing recommendations for responding to specific issues faced in New Haven more broadly.
 GHJP conducted background research in the lead up to the workshop to develop primers on harm reduction, and how reproductive justice and gender justice can inform harm reduction approaches, as well as relevant data challenges for gender and harm reduction in Connecticut.
-GHJP Clinic students are working to develop the workshop conversations into a public-facing report.
+GHJP Clinic students worked, in collaboration with workshop participants and key stakeholders, to develop the workshop conversations into a public-facing report.
+The report highlights opportunities for immediate action, as well as for coordinated longer-term efforts toward structural change, with a focus on how to integrate attention to gender into outreach, services and care related to substance use.

 GHJP provides coordination support to the Connecticut Harm Reduction Working Group, an informal network of harm reduction practitioners, advocates, and scholars started by GHJP Co-Director Gregg Gonsalves and Director of Harm Reduction Research at the Yale Program in Addiction Medicine Ryan McNeil.
 The aim of the Working Group is to provide a space for harm reductionists to connect to share knowledge and resources, identify key needs and barriers for harm reduction across the state, form new collaborations, and coordinate joint advocacy.
 In early 2021, the Working Group penned an open letter to Governor Ned Lamont, Department of Mental Health and Addiction Services, and Department of Public Health urging them to use American Rescue Plan funding to address enduring barriers faced by harm reduction service providers, and invest in innovative, evidence-based, harm reduction-based approaches to drug treatment and overdose prevention.